SchokiCoder/book_modern_c/src/2_typesnvars.md

 ## Variables

-Computing is all about getting results (of calculations) and to store these results, we need variables.
+Computing is all about getting results (of calculations) and to store these results we need variables.
 In C these need to be declared, we do that by giving them a type and a name.

 ```c
 {{ #include ../code/2/variables.c }}
 ```